 For those into Halloween and all things that go bump in the night, there’s no better vacation than a spooky sleepover at a haunted hotel, inn, or vacation rental.

-If you’re a fan of history, most of these places also include small museums or libraries that contain old newspaper clippings and information about what makes them haunted.
+If you’re a fan of history, most of these places also include small museums or libraries that contain old newspaper clippings, memorabilia, and information about the reason for the haunting.

-From the Crescent Hotel in Eureka Springs, Arkansas to the Shamrock House in Rocky Bottom, South Carolina, the following nine places offer overnight accommodations for those who are fans of the supernatural and suspense.
-Explore this list and plan your next spooky vacation.
+From the Crescent Hotel in Eureka Springs, Arkansas to the Shamrock House in Rocky Bottom, South Carolina, these nine places offer overnight accommodations for those who are fans of the supernatural and are planning their next spooky vacation.

-Perched high above Eureka Springs, the 1886 Crescent Hotel is an Arkansas landmark that revels in its haunted pedigree, boasting itself as “America’s Most Haunted Hotel” and offering vacation packages for thrill-seeking tourists.
+Perched high above Eureka Springs, the 1886 Crescent Hotel is an Arkansas landmark that revels in its haunted pedigree, touting itself as “America’s Most Haunted Hotel” and offering vacation packages for thrill-seeking tourists.

 In the 1930s, the building was a sham hospital where a charlatan named Norman Baker conned patients with his "miracle" cure for cancer.
-Said to be haunted by former patients, the hotel now hosts nightly ghost tours and paranormal-themed performances in the on-site theater, and you can even tour Baker's morgue!
+Said to be haunted by former patients, the hotel now hosts nightly ghost tours (you can even tour Baker's morgue) and paranormal-themed performances in the on-site theater.

 Known for its grand architecture, magnificent setting, and renowned visitors, the Stanley Hotel is also famous for its role as a setting in Stephen King's novel, “The Shining.”
-Nearly every guestroom is said to be haunted, and guests report hearing children laughing and a piano playing, or having their bags mysteriously unpacked for them.
+Nearly every guest room is said to be haunted, and guests report hearing children laughing, experiencing sounds of a piano playing, or even having their bags mysteriously unpacked for them.